|May 2008||Visit Website|

 How to Enjoy Dairy When You're Lactose Intolerant

-Sufferers of lactose intolerance, i.e. the inability to fully digest the sugar found in milk and other dairy products, may experience cramping, diarrhea, nausea, gas and/or bloating 30 minutes to two hours after consuming dairy.
+People who suffer with lactose intolerance, i.e. the inability to fully digest the sugar found in milk and other dairy products, may experience cramping, diarrhea, nausea, gas and/or bloating 30 minutes to two hours after consuming dairy.
 Some lactose intolerant people find that they can enjoy a small amount diet.

 Jean Gazzaniga-Moloo RD PhD registered dietician in Sacramento, CA makes some practical suggestions: